-Media Integration comprises all applications which assemble data encoded in different media.
+Media Integration comprises of all applications which assemble data encoded in different media.
 It is assumed that the media itself (the single media) is processed by appropriate media preparation applications.

-A audio-video editor is an example of a media integration application, which very often comprises media preparation as well as media capture functions.
-Any video editor applications can either be a linear or a nonlinear editors.
-A linear editor allows to edit audio video data in the sequential mode only, i.e., portions of the data are cut and later-on assembled together.
+A audio-video editor is an example of a media integration application, which very often comprises of media preparation as well as of media capture functions.
+Any video editor applications can either be linear or non-linear.
+A linear editor allows us to edit audio video data in the sequential mode only, i.e., portions of the data are cut and later-on assembled together.
 The technique is most often based on the control of externally attached video recorder machines, where data is copied from one machine to another.
-On the other hand non-linear editing allows to assemble data in a random access mode, like in the cut and paste paradigm of window systems.
-This is certainly the better approach but, it most often requires extensive digital processing of the respective data in the computer. .
+On the other hand non-linear editing allows us to assemble data in a random access mode, like in the cut and paste paradigm of window systems.
+This is certainly the better approach but, it mostly requires extensive digital processing of the respective data in the computer.

-In the area of discrete media we encounter a large amount of word processing and desktop publishing tools which allow to assemble and edit data coded in several discrete media.
-The integration of both domains is done by several hypermedia systems and by presentation generation tools which allow to include user interaction.
+In the area of discrete media we encounter a large amount of word processing and desk-top publishing tools which allow us to assemble and edit data coded in several discrete media.

+The integration of both domains is done by several hypermedia systems and by presentation generation tools which allow us to include user interaction.
 The IBM Ultimedia Builder and the Asymmetrix ToolBook are products which provide such capabilities.

-The interaction with media data demands real time, if it operates in a WYSIWYG mode.
-And even here the response time (also known as end-to-end delay) has to be low but, is not as crucial as in the case of telephone like dialogue applications.
+The interaction with media data demands real time if it operates in a WYSIWYG mode.
+And even here the response time (also known as end-to-end delay) has to be low, but it is not as crucial as in the case of telephone-like dialogue applications.